Characterizing Idioms: Conventionality and Contingency: Discussion Conclusion

-We investigated whether idioms could be characterized as occupying the intersection between storage and compositionality of a form, without needing to appeal to special machinery to handle these phrases, as has been proposed at various times in the literature.
+We investigated whether idioms could be characterized as occupying the intersection between contingency and conventionality, without needing to appeal to idiom-specific machinery that associates the storage of multi-word expressions with the property of unconventional meaning, as has been proposed in previous work.

-We validated that our conventionality and contingency measures corresponded to intuitions about language, and we showed that these measures concentrate idioms in the predicted region of the space.
-To compare the behavior of our conventionality measure with human behavior, we carried out an online rating experiment in which people rated the literalness of words and phrases in context.
-As predicted, higher literalness ratings correlated with higher conventionality scores given by our measure.
-As for the contingency measure, we separated the phrases in our corpus into idioms and collocations, on one hand, and non-idiom, non-collocations on the other.
-Again, as predicted, the idioms and collocations scored higher on our contingency measure.

-When we plotted the conventionality and contingency scores against one another, we found that idioms fell, on average, in the area of low conventionality and high contingency, as expected, while regular, non-idiomatic phrases fell in the high conventionality, low contingency area, also as expected.
-The lack of a correlation between the two measures provides support for theories that divorce the notions of compositionality and storage.
-Specifically, this lack of correlation indicates that storage of a form is not dependent on the extent to which the form is compositional.
+When we plotted conventionality and contingency scores against each other, we found that idioms fell, on average, in the area of low conventionality and high contingency, as expected.
+Regular, non-idiomatic phrases fell in the high conventionality, low contingency area, also as expected.
+The lack of correlation between the two measures provides support for theories that divorce the notions of conventionality and contingency.

-We have thus provided evidence that idioms trend toward one end of the intersection between compositionality and storage, but are not otherwise exceptional, contrary to theories that posit special machinery to handle idioms.
-Idioms, then, represent just one of the ways that compositionality and storage can interact, and are no more special than collocations or novel metaphors.
-We have also presented the novel finding that the locus of non-compositionality in idioms resides primarily in the dependent, rather than the head, of the phrase, a result that merits further study.
+Our results suggest that idioms represent just one of the ways that conventionality and contingency can interact, analogous to collocations or metaphor.
+We also presented the novel finding that the locus of non-conventionality in idioms resides primarily in the dependent, rather than the head, of the phrase, a result that merits further study.